-- DOCT894 - Dissertation Proposal Defense (3 semester hours): This seminar focuses on the framing and writing of part of the dissertation proposal.
-This includes analyzing and producing a comprehensive description of the problem/research question(s), a literature review, and detailed research design.
-By the end of this course students will defend their dissertation proposals.
+- DOCT894 - Dissertation Proposal Defense (3 semester hours): This seminar focuses on proposal writing and research skills.
+This includes a comprehensive literature review, methods section, and introduction.
+Students will practice discussing and defending their research.
 Year 3, Term 1.

 - DOCT899 – Dissertation (1 semester hour): The dissertation is a comprehensive document that is an original contribution and one that advances theory, research, and practice in the global security discipline.
 The dissertation is written under the direction of the dissertation committee and students must be enrolled in the dissertation course to proceed to this stage.
 All program requirements and the proposal defense must be successfully completed before beginning the dissertation.
 This is a 16-week course and students must continuously enroll in the course until successful completion of the dissertation and scheduling of the defense.
 Refer to dissertation guidelines in the Dissertation Manual.